arnoldbassey/Blog-platform-API/README.md

 # Blog-platform-API
-RESTful API for a siple blog platfor
+RESTful API for a simple blog platform